Comparing BERT against traditional machine learning text classification: Related Work

 An argument that defends classical machine learning NLP approaches is that the BERT approach need huge amounts of texts to deliver proper results.
 An interesting work \cite{usherwood2019low} that focus on a pure empirical comparison of BERT and ULMFiT \cite{rother2018ulmfit} w.r.t traditional NLP approaches in low-shot classification tasks where we only have $100$-$1000$ labelled examples per class shows how BERT, representing the best of deep transfer learning, is the best performing approach, outperforming top classical machine learning algorithms thanks to the use of transfer learning \cite{devlin2018bert}.
 In our work, we are going to test this hypothesis under different problems that also involve texts in different languages.

 A common critique of classical NLP practitioners is that the BERT model and machine learning methodologies can be fooled easily, commiting errors that may be severe in certain applications and that can be easily solved by symbolic approaches.
 Following this reasoning, in this work \cite{jin2019bert} the authors present the TextFooler baseline, that generates adversarial text in order to fool BERT's classification \cite{jin2019bert}.
-We wonder if these experiments are representative of common scenarios and hypothesize that, although it is true that some texts may fool BERT, they are not representatives of common problems and are very rare to be found in practice.
-In order to test this hypothesis, we are going to measure the results given by BERT in common problems of different languages.
-If BERT fail in these problems as the provided reference states, then these adversaries may be common, BERT will be outperformed by classical NLP approaches that do not fail under these attacks and BERT may not be a default model to be used in NLP tasks.
-Although, if BERT outperforms classical approaches under standard circumstances, then we can state that these adversarial attacks may not be common and that, although they exist, it is better to use BERT as a default model for NLP tasks rather than classical approaches as the last ones have lower recall than BERT and hence fail in simpler, and more numerous, problems.
+We wonder if these experiments are representative of common scenarios and hypothesize that, although it is true that some texts may fool BERT, they are not representatives of common problems.
+In order to test this hypothesis, we are going to measure the results given by BERT in different languages.
+If BERT fail in these problems, then these adversaries may be common.
+Although, if BERT outperforms classical approaches under standard circumstances, then we can state that these adversarial attacks may not be common.

-In this work, we present four experiments in which BERT has outperformed the traditional machine learning NLP methodology.
-But first, we are going to describe the BERT model and the classical NLP methodology.